skip to main content

 • Debt

-Made by Parker Brothers, Payday was launched in 1975.
+Made by Parker Brothers, Pay Day was launched in 1975.
 The game board resembles a calendar and allows players to earn a wage at the end of the month after accumulating bills and expenses.
-To win, you must prove your budgeting skills and save as much money as possible by the game’s end.
+To secure a win, a player must prove their budgeting skills and save as much money as possible by the game’s end.

 Cost

-Another board game with several iterations, Payday retails for about $20.
-For an extra challenge, try Big Payday, a $50 customizable version that allows you to add events and change the number of days in the month.
+Another board game with several iterations, Pay Day retails for about $20.
+For individuals seeking an extra challenge, consider Big Pay Day, a customizable $50 version that allows to add events and change the number of days in the month.

 Ages

-This board game is best suited for two to four players, ages 8 and up.
+This board game is best suited for two to four players, aged 8 and up.

 Financial Literacy Skills